 Field-hunting tip

-Look in oxidized zones of copper and lead deposits country — that is the host setting where rosièresite typically forms.
+Look in oxidized zones of copper and lead deposits country, the host setting where rosièresite typically forms.
 If you start seeing azurite, malachite, limonite in float, you are in the right ground.
 Field specimens usually show a crusts, reniform, concretionary masses habit, so train your eye for that shape before scanning the outcrop.